GavinKenna/gavinkenna.io/content/blogposts/AdviceForNewTechManagers.md

 ## Be Assertive - But Not Unreasonable

 A simple piece of advice, but I think an important one.
-As a team lead you are the defacto representative of your team.
+As a team lead you are the de facto representative of your team.
 Your department looks to you to protect them from unrealistic timelines, additional ad-hoc work and general pressure from other teams.

 **Learn to say no to other department heads**.

-While overall the company is a team, you have been tasked with overseeing your department and they look to you to shield them from as much as possible.
+While overall the company is a team, you have been tasked with overseeing your department, and they look to you to shield them from as much as possible.

 If a ticket comes in that is being pushed as a P1 and the requirements aren't clear cut, **say no**.